Unit 2 • 8 Weeks • Started October

 Parent Corner

-How you can support your student's learning at home
+How you can support your student through the short story assessment

 Supporting Your Grade 9 Writer